AbsaOSS/pramen/README.md

       # specified, a warning will be added to notifications.
       warn.maximum.execution.time.seconds = 3600

+      # [Optional] You can specify the maximum about the job should take.
+      # This is the hard timeout.
+The job will be killed if the timeout is breached
+      kill.maximum.execution.time.seconds = 7200

       # You can override any of source settings here
       source {
         minimum.records = 1000